metaskills/less-rails/README.md

 ## Import Hooks

 Any `@import` to a `.less` file will automatically declare that file as a sprockets dependency to the file importing it.
-This means that you can edit imported framework files and see changes reflected in the parent durning development.
+This means that you can edit imported framework files and see changes reflected in the parent during development.
 So this:

 ```css
 @import "frameworks/bootstrap/mixins";